 Our approach in Early Years is shaped and influenced by the International Baccalaureate® Primary Years Programme (IBPYP), that provides a framework within on which we develop quality learning experiences.

-We believe that each child, while unique, is capable of constant learning, capable of being resilient, confident and self-assured.
-We believe that children learn to be strong and independent through positive relationships and that children learn and grow best in empowering environments where the offered learning experiences respond to individual needs and where authentic and active partnerships are established between educators, parents and children.
+Children learn and grow best in empowering environments where the offered learning experiences respond to individual needs and where authentic and active partnerships are established between educators, parents and children.

-We believe that every child develops in different ways and at a different pace and aim to ensure that each child is provided with the opportunity to experience and represent the world around them in their own unique way, developing their understanding through direct and practical experiences.
+Every child develops in different ways and at a different pace and aim to ensure that each child is provided with the opportunity to experience and represent the world around them in their own unique way, developing their understanding through direct and practical experiences.

-Our Early Years programme offers a play-based learning environment, that is designed to meet a child’s needs for all types of play, both indoors and out, providing them with valuable first-hand experiences upon which their future learning will be built.
+Our Early Years education programme offers a play-based learning environment, that is designed to meet a child’s needs for all types of play, both indoors and out, providing them with valuable first-hand experiences upon which their future learning will be built.

 Building strong positive relationships between educators and students is a key element to our success.
 Our students feel cared for, listened to, and secure in a safe learning environment.

 Our KG Department prides itself on its innovative and effective methodology, at the core of which is a highly successful bilingual approach to learning.
-Students are exposed to both Arabic and English equally throughout the week and, through play, are able to enquire, investigate and cooperate together in both languages.
+Students are exposed to both Arabic and English equally throughout the week and, through play, are able to inquire, investigate and cooperate together in both languages.